flyingcircusio/doc/src/reference/security/data-protection.rst

 situation, we'd like to first outline the general situation that hosting in the Flying Circus puts you in:

-Commissioned data processing
+Order data processing
   applies within the framework of the GDPR.
-We will implement a contract for commissioned data protection suitable to the GDPR with you.
+We will implement a contract for data processing suitable to the GDPR with you.

 Duty to give information
   People who are affected by processing of data have right to request